Sonoran-Software/Sonoran-Radio-Docs/tutorials/usage/in-game-radio/configuring-ace-permissions.md

 # Grant the talkover-override permission to everyone in the admin group
 add_ace group.admin sonoranradio.radiotalkover

+# Grant the radio-stun permission to everyone in the admin group
+add_ace group.admin sonoranradio.radiostun allow

 # Auto-approve everyone in the leo group
 add_ace group.leo sonoranradio.autoapprove allow